mingqi2014/mingqi2014.github.io/README.md

 ### Acknowledgement

 I would like to thank my friends Yekai Xu and Hanjun Li for inspiring me to build up a personal webpage.
 And I would like to express great thanks to my friend Yuya Rui for her unconditional support during my hardest moments.
-I send love to my friends Yihuan Li, Fiona Feller, Soojung Roh and Min Chen for understanding me and supporting me even after knowing all of my pains which were derived from ridiculous and foolish reasons.
+I send love to my friends Yihuan Li, Fiona Feller, Soojung Roh and Min Chen for understanding me and supporting me even after knowing all of my pains.
 I hereby share regards to my friend Jiayi Li for pushing me to find cure.

 ### *Goodbye, 2020!*